Pennsylvania Ski Areas

 Keep an eye out for our helpful staff if you need assistance anywhere and anytime while at our ski area.

 Our safety protocols continue to provide a safe and fun environment for everyone.
 At Camelback we teach safety first and are committed to ensuring the wellbeing and health of all guests, employees, and vendors through our established practices.
-This includes our Code of Conduct which requires guests to wear face coverings and physical distance in all public areas.
-These protocols will continue to be developed over the coming weeks as we work to open for our 2020-21 Winter Season.
+This includes our Code of Conduct which requires guests to wear face coverings and physical distance in all public areas including lift lines and other outdoor areas.
 Please check back regularly to stay up to date on our safety protocols.
+And for guidelines set forth by the National Ski Areas Association which we implement, “Ski Well, Be Well” click here.

 There will be no singles lines.